Hungary grappling with suspension of vital EU funds

 "We are conducting talks about the size of the sanction, even though our legal stance is unchanged: we believe the reasons (cited by Brussels) are unjust and unlawful," he said.

-Lazar said that in the period between 2007 and 2013, Hungary was entitled to receive 8.2 trillion forints worth of EU subsidies to finance various development programmes and 95 percent of these funds had been allocated.
+Lazar said that in the period between 2007 and 2013, Hungary was entitled to receive 8.2 trillion forints ($37 billion) worth of EU subsidies to finance various development programs and 95 percent of these funds had been allocated.

 Lazar said he had asked Prime Minister Orban to schedule a government meeting for Wednesday to take measures to avoid the loss of funds this year and tackle Brussels' concerns.